Search documentation...

 Filter conditions

 Filter conditions are the core of the visual builder.
 You can mix and match the different conditions to segment your parent model to a specific audience.
-The builder provides four types of filters you can use with nested Boolean (AND / OR) logic:
+The builder provides five types of filters you can use with nested Boolean (AND / OR) logic:

 • Property conditions

-• Related object conditions
+• Related model conditions

 • Event conditions